associationforsoftwaretesting/navigating/navigatingcdt.md

 <h3 id="testing-status">Testing Status</h3>

+<h4>What's the best testing metric?</h4>

+Much like [there aren't universal best practices](#there-are-no-best-practices-really), there is no single "best" metric.

+A metric is a model or system of measurement.
+Testing is an open-ended analysis and so not usually something worth measuring in and of itself, especially not without a strong relationship to the product being tested.

+Metrics can deliver insights by delivering data to help people or teams progress or improve.
+It makes sense to define goals that testing should help to achieve, e.g. faster development cycles, less rework, fewer rollbacks, more informed decision making, or reaching compliance.
+Each of these goals (and more) have some aspect that testing can help to address and, since improving them is the real goal, there's no need to measure testing separately.

+A generally good metric for testing could be:

+*The extent to which the people who matter are satisfied with what they're getting from the testing, given what it costs.*

+Assessments of the happiness and morale of your team are also important metrics (and not just for testing teams).

+Even if some testing metrics might be useful, they can't be equally useful for every team or organisation in all contexts.
+Focus instead on what a good testing metric looks like in your context and how it can help you to improve.

 <h4>We need some productivity metrics from testers</h4>

 We understand that testers are knowledge workers and so traditional, simple measures of productivity do not apply.
 A concept as complex as productivity cannot be assessed with numbers alone.